- Bikes vs. cars debate ignites municipal campaign

 - Former Ottawa police chief 'failed miserably' to plan for occupation of downtown: retired police inspector

 - Ottawa man confronts downtown 'bullies and goons'

 - Tow truck companies rejecting Ottawa police request for help: source

 Graham Richardson is Chief News Anchor for CTV News at Six and afternoon news anchor on Newstalk 580 CFRA.

-During his time on Parliament Hill, Richardson travelled the world covering Prime Minister Stephen Harper.
+Before assuming his anchor duties at CTV Ottawa, Richardson covered Parliament for nearly four years.
 He filed reports from Kandahar Afghanistan, G-8 meetings in Germany and Japan, a critical NATO summit in Romania, official visits to India, Singapore, the Czech Republic, Poland and the United Nations in New York.

 Before his assignment on Parliament Hill, Richardson was CTV's Los Angeles Bureau Chief, covering the Michael Jackson trial, Hurricane Katrina, space shuttle landings, the Mexican election, and the 2006 Winter Olympics in Torino Italy.

 Prior to joining CTV News, Richardson was Queen's Park bureau chief for Global News.
 Prior to that he spent eight years in Alberta, four in Calgary, four in Edmonton, covering an extraordinary period of growth in that province, under Premier Ralph Klein.

 Richardson brings a depth of national and international experience to the anchor chair at CTV Ottawa, and also has a very strong sense of the capital and the larger broadcast region.
 A graduate of Queen's University in Kingston, Richardson has spent many summers along the shores of Bob's Lake near Westport.